mozilla/marketplace-docs/docs/topics/contributing.rst

 * Assign the bug to yourself.

 * Set up your environment.
  * Is your bug something on the front-end or consumer pages?
-Then just setup :ref:`Fireplace <consumer-setup-label>`.
+Then just set up :ref:`Fireplace <consumer-setup-label>`.
  * Is your bug something on the back-end, payments or more?
-Then setup :ref:`Zamboni and more <backend-setup-label>`.
+Then set up :ref:`Zamboni and more <backend-setup-label>`.

 * Work on your bug.
 Feel free to reach out to over Marketplace developers on `IRC in the #marketplace channel <https://wiki.mozilla.org/IRC>`_, `mailing lists <https://lists.mozilla.org/listinfo/dev-marketplace>`_ or on the bug itself.
  * Ensure that you write unit tests (if appropriate).
  * Ensure that you follow the `Mozilla WebDev style guide <http://mozweb.readthedocs.org/en/latest/>`_.